, SWIM ONLY

 $375 per vehicle for non-village residents with a valid vehicle

 registration.
-Parking permits go on sale February 1st.
+Parking permits go on sale the first business day in February.
 Non-resident permits are limited in number and are issued

 on a first-come, first-serve basis.
 Violators may be towed and subject